MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

  [3] table - Human-readable output format.
  [4] tsv - Tab- and Newline-delimited.
 Great for GREP, AWK, etc.
  [5] yaml - YAML formatted output.
 An alternative to JSON.
 Great for configuration files.
+ [6] yamlc - Colored YAML formatted output.
+An alternative to JSON.
+Great for configuration files.
- [6] none - No output, except for errors and warnings.
+ [7] none - No output, except for errors and warnings.
 Please enter a choice [1]:
 ```